Julien-Sklarik/Sharpe-Optimized-Portfolio/data/README.md

+The datasets I used are private.

-Expected files if you want to run on real data
+However, here are the expected files if you want to run on real data:

 MarketExcessReturns.csv          shape T by 1                      units decimal monthly excess return MonthlyExcessReturns.csv         shape T by N                      units decimal monthly excess returns for N assets